Rational points on non-linear horocycles and pigeonhole statistics for the fractional parts of $\sqrt{n}$: Introduction

 We elaborate on this further in \textsection \ref{Ergodic Theory}.

 \begin{remark} \textup{ The limiting functions $E_j(s)$ are given more concretely by (\ref{LimitEquation}).
-They give the probabilitity the lattice corresponding a randomly chosen point $x \in X$ contains exactly $j$ points in a fixed triangle of area $s$ in the plane (see \textsection\ref{X} for more detail).
-They coincide with Elkies and McMullen's limiting distribution for the probability of finding $j$ of the points of the sequence $\{\sqrt{n}+ \mathbb{Z} : 1 \leq n \leq sN \}$ in a randomly shifted interval of length $\frac{1}{N}$ in $\mathbb{T}$. (\cite{elkies2004gaps}).
-They also coincide with the limiting functions found by Marklof and Str\"{o}mbergsson for the probability of finding exactly $j$ lattice points of a typical (2-dimensional) affine unimodular lattice in a ball of radius $N$ whose directions all lie in a random open disc of radius proportional to $\tfrac{s}{N^2}$ on the unit circle. (\cite[Theorem 2.1 and Remark 2.3]{marklof2010distribution}).
-As we will see in \textsection\ref{Pigeonhole Stats}, their work allows us to immediately infer the aforementioned differentiability of the limiting distribution functions. } \end{remark}
+They give the probabilitity the lattice corresponding a randomly chosen point $x \in X$ contains exactly $j$ points in a fixed triangle of area $s$ in the plane.
+The functions $E_j(s)$ agree with the limiting distribution for the probability of finding $j$ of the points of the sequence $\{\sqrt{n}+ \mathbb{Z} : 1 \leq n \leq sN \}$ in a randomly shifted interval of length $\frac{1}{N}$ in $\mathbb{T}$. (\cite{elkies2004gaps}).
+They also agree with the limiting functions found by Marklof and Str\"{o}mbergsson for the probability of finding exactly $j$ lattice points of a typical (2-dimensional) affine unimodular lattice in a ball of radius $N$ whose directions all lie in a random open disc of radius proportional to $\tfrac{s}{N^2}$ on the unit circle. (\cite[Theorem 2.1 and Remark 2.3]{marklof2010distribution}).
+As we will see in \textsection\ref{Pigeonhole Stats}, the work of Marklof and Str\"{o}mbergsson allows us to immediately infer the aforementioned differentiability of the limiting distribution functions. } \end{remark}

-\begin{remark} \textup{ We do not give exact formulas for the functions $E_j(s)$ in terms of explicit analytic functions this paper.
+\begin{remark} \textup{ We do not give exact formulas for the functions $E_j(s)$ in terms of explicit analytic functions in this paper.
 The analogous functions for rectangles were considered by Str\"ombergsson and Venkatesh in \cite{strombergsson2005small} who obtained explicit piecewise analytic formulas for small $j$.
 Based on their work, we would expect the functions $E_j(s)$ to be piecewise analytic with the functions becoming increasingly complex as $j$ increases.} \end{remark}